Robenson-Muscat/SAT_DINOV2/README.md

 ## Documentation

-A Power Point which explains my method and some results has been sent the 23th of January on Piazza.
+A Power Point which explains my method and some results has been sent the 23th of January by mail.

 The pretrained model :